Mozu/mozu-node-sdk/README.md

 });
 ```

-The `options` argument is optional, but consists of any option that can be passed to the underlying [needle](https://github.com/tomas/needle) library.
+The `options` argument is optional, but consists of any option that can be passed to the underlying [needle](https://github.com/tomas/needle) library, or other special options described below.

 ```js
 client.content().documentlists().document().getDocuments({